Create A Module Of Utility Functions in Ruby

 This is the cleanest way to namespace a set of utility functions and make them available directly in a class without expanding the public interface of that class.
 While a similar effect is achievable with tricks like extend self, that approach leaves included methods public.

 module_function is the specific tool designed to create this strictly private utility pattern.
 I've found this pattern to be particularly helpful in Rails apps as a way to define reusable helpers and to share logic across controllers.
+A real-world example of this is sharing a common set of webhook handling logic across the different 3rd-party webhook handlers.

 Tell us about your project